Automatic Emergency Braking Problems of Tesla Model Y - part 1

 The vehicle was delivered with a critical safety defect in the braking system and inoperable safety software (gps/fsd/navigation).
 Upon further inspection by the dealer's own technician, it was confirmed that the vehicle had 'extremely poor brake feel' and 'extreme rust build up' on all pads and rotors, which violated Tesla’s 6mm minimum safety standard for used vehicles.
 Additionally, a physically damaged windshield harness caused the failure of gps and fsd features.
 These defects posed a significant safety risk to myself and my family during operation.
 The dealer has documented and confirmed these safety issues but is now refusing a buyback and is retaliating with storage fees for my rejection of the unsafe product.
 No warning lights appeared prior to the technician's discovery of the brake defects.

-all problems of the 2022 Tesla Model Y
+21 Automatic Emergency Braking problem of the 2026 Tesla Model Y

 Yesterday at about [xxx] I was driving using fsd.
 I was making a left turn on a green arrow turning from [xxx] onto [xxx] .
 My car hesitated, then accelerated and then abruptly braked nearly causing me to be rear ended by the SUV behind me who was angrily beeping at me.
 I had to rapidly accelerate to avoid being hit.
 The left turn signal was green before during and after my turn.
 I believe that the sun shining brightly on the traffic light made it difficult for my Tesla to accurately recognize that the turn signal was green.
 I felt this was very unsafe. [xxx] [xxx] information redacted pursuant to the freedom of information act (foia), 5 u.
 S. C. 552(b)(6).